 The Aust pier is founded on a hard limestone outcrop that is only exposed at the lowest spring tides.
 It is formed of solid concrete and built high enough to protect the steelwork of the tower legs from splashing by salt water.

 The anchorages, which secure and hold firm the ends of the main cables, are massive reinforced concrete blocks, each weighing about 100,000 tonnes.
-The one on the Aust side was constructed on a another outcrop of limestone that is exposed at low tide, about 105 metres (345 ft) from the Aust cliff.
+The one on the Aust side was constructed on another outcrop of limestone that is exposed at low tide, about 105 metres (345 ft) from the Aust cliff.
 The Beachley anchorage was constructed in open excavation through the soil of the Beachley peninsular and it was keyed into the underlying limestone.

-The short element of construction that is required to complete the structural element of the Crossing beyond the eastern abutment of the Severn Bridge at Aust, is known as the Aust Viaduct.
+The short length of construction that is required to complete the structural element of the Crossing beyond the eastern abutment of the Severn Bridge at Aust, is known as the Aust Viaduct.
 It is very different, in structural content, from any other item of viaduct, comprising just three short lengths of twin box girder supported on steel columns on concrete bases and joined with steel cross girders, and with a composite, cast in-situ, concrete deck slab.
 The adjacent image shows one of the box girder units being taken across the estuary from Chepstow to Aust, travelling on a barge.
 Transporting the sections for the Aust tower across the river, with its difficult tides and water levels, required careful planning.

 Severn Bridge Towers